Some links in this post may be affiliate links

 Some Geraniums have small insignificant flowers and are grown for their colourful foliage but majority bear large flowers which may be single, semi-double or double.

-Geranium (Pelargonium x hortorum) thrives in bright light with some direct sunlight, cool to average warmth, average room humidity and consistently moist, fertile, well-drained soil coupled with monthly feeding during the growing season.
+Geraniums (Pelargonium x hortorum) bloom in bright light with 4-6 hours of direct sunlight, average warmth of 18-270C, average room humidity of 50-55% and consistently moist, fertile, well-drained, all purpose soil coupled with monthly feeding during the growing season.

 Pelargonium x hortorum requires regular pruning to keep it neat, discourage pest and disease infestations as well as encourage a bushy compact growth.
 Repotting is only necessary when the plant is extremely pot-bound as it blooms best when the roots are confined.
 Keep reading for more on these growing conditions and how best to provide them.